 "In 2014, none of us thought electric trucks would be as probable as they are now," said Mike Roeth, executive director of the North American Council for Freight Efficiency (NACFE).
-"Now the truck builders are saying, 'Do I go put all this stuff on my diesel trucks, or I do work hard to develop my electric trucks even faster?'"
+"Now the truck builders are saying, 'Do I go put all this stuff on my diesel trucks, or do I work hard to develop my electric trucks even faster?'"

-The GHG Phase 2 rule first brought changes to MY 2021 Class 8 trucks, and standards increase incrementally over time, becoming fully phased in completely with MY 2027 equipment.
+The GHG Phase 2 rule first brought changes to MY 2021 Class 8 trucks, and standards increase incrementally over time, becoming fully phased in with MY 2027 equipment.
 "Meeting the 2021 requirements was challenging, but the truck OEMs and engine folks knew how to get there, so it was pretty predictable.
 But 2024 gets harder, and 2027 gets harder," Roeth said, adding that the EPA was smart to include electric trucks in the rule even though no one expected electric trucks to be this far along.

 OEMs can accomplish the regulation's phase-down requirements in four ways, Roeth said.
 The first is to stop selling or sell fewer trucks with lower fuel efficiency, such as logging trucks.
 Next, they can sell a higher volume of trucks with systems they've already engineered, such as aerodynamics, axle ratios and tire pressure monitoring systems.
 They can also offer new technologies, such as turbo compounding.
 Finally, they can turn to advanced technologies, which is where electric trucks fit in.